akeeba/panopticon/README.md

 ## Translations

-🚧 **WORK IN PROGRESS** 🚧 – The translation environment is currently being provisioned.

-Akeeba Panopticon uses Weblate (https://weblate.org) for managing its translations.
-Anyone can become a translator by joining the [public translation project](https://hosted.weblate.org/projects/akeeba-panopticon/) there.

 Translations are _community–led_ and licensed under the GNU Affero General Public License version 3, or (at your option) any later version.

 Community–led translations means that we have no responsibility for the contents of the offered translations, including the terminology used, spelling and grammar errors, and accuracy.
 The only officially supported language of Akeeba Panopticon is English (Great Britain).

+If you are interested in translating Panopticon, please check out the [translator resources page](https://github.com/akeeba/panopticon/wiki/Translator-Resources).

 ## License Notice

 Akeeba Panopticon – Self-hosted site monitoring and management

 Copyright (C) 2023 Akeeba Ltd

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.